-This pose stimulates the liver, spleen, digestive system, improves spinal alignment, and tones the abdominals.
+This pose stimulates the liver, spleen, and digestive system improves spinal alignment, and tones the abdominals.

 This pose improves circulation, stretches, and strengthens the low back, hips, hamstrings, and calves.

 Sweat is one of the body’s primary ways of eliminating toxins.
 However, more sweat does not mean more toxins are being flushed.
-Excess sweat could be caused by the body overheating and can lead to dehydration.
+Excess sweat could be caused by the body overheating, leading to dehydration.
 This is why it’s vital to maintain the body’s hydration levels while working out.
 Fluids like juice and sports drinks can help maintain hydration, but they contain sugar and other ingredients that could interfere with thorough detoxifying.

-Individuals are recommended to talk with their doctor, nutritionist, health coach about detox diet methods to lose and maintain weight.
+Individuals should talk with their doctor, nutritionist, or health coach about detox diet methods to lose and maintain weight.